Tuesday, September 28, 2021

 An alternative vision is based on the concept that nothing in existence can be destroyed, but only transformed.
 Water can be a solid (ice), liquid (water) or gas (vapors).
 Vegetation breaks down and becomes compost.
 Bodies do as well.
 Your immortality is there--you were assembled from all sorts of physical entities and has been transformed by the food you eat, the air that you breathe and how you take care of your body.
 Your body provides food for bacteria, insects and yes, worms.
 They in turn are food for bigger animals.
 Perceptions and ideas are imbibed and some passes on.

-How would you like to fit into all this? to me the natural way makes the most sense.
+How would you like to fit into all this?
+To me the natural way makes the most sense.
 The environment is meant to dispose of your body.
 As for you when you understand eternity how long would you like to live your perception of yourself?
-Well you don't have a choice, but if you did wouldn't it be more satisfying to think you have been transformed than locked in a box
+Well you don't have a choice, but if you did wouldn't it be more satisfying to think you have been transformed rather than locked in a box

 An earlier blog: http://www.therealjohndavidson.com/2015/04/death-is-natural-but-disposal.html